Aayush65/Sudoku/README.md

 # Sudoku

-A Wordle-inspired website.
-You can show your command of English vocabulary in this game.
+A website made for solving and playing Sudokus.

+Sharpen your mind or kill your boredom with this interactive and classic game.

 You can play this amazing game [here](https://sudoku.aayush65.com)